Appstun/VSC-Icon/README.md

 ## Commands

 - `Set Icon Path`
-      - Set the path of a .ico-file you wish to see as the VS Code Icon
+  - Set the path of a .ico-file you wish to see as the VS Code Icon<br>
   - Sets the given path as icon.
-- `Set Shortcut Path`:
+- `Set Shortcut Path`:<br>
-      - Set the path to the path of the VS Code shortcut.
+  - Set the path to the path of the VS Code shortcut.<br>
-- `Set Icon`
+- `Set Icon`<br>
   - Sets the icon of Visual Studio Code.

 > To run an extention command press `Strg + p` and type the command in the input box.